 A Good Idea Implemented Poorly

 Unfortunately, the recommendations are rather vague as to how best to implement keyboard shortcuts.
-Browser developers, assistive technology developers, and Web content developers were left to chart their own course.
-Despite good intentions, the result has been an almost complete failure of the idea to take hold in Web development practices.
+Browser developers, assistive technology developers, and web content developers were left to chart their own course.
+Despite good intentions, the result has been an almost complete failure of the idea to take hold in user agents and web development practices.

 - Alt + [the accesskey]

 - Chrome for Windows (not that Shift is required in some circumstances